CumulusNetworks/docs/content/cumulus-netq-49/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 For deployments running:

-- 4.7.0, 4.6.0, or 4.5.0: {{<link title="Upgrade NetQ Virtual Machines/#upgrading-from-netq-4.7,-4.6,-or-4.5" text="upgrade directly">}} to NetQ 4.8.0
+- 4.8.0, 4.7.0, 4.6.0, or 4.5.0: upgrade directly to NetQ 4.9.0 by following the steps on this page
-- 4.4.1, 4.4.0, or 4.3.0: {{<link title="Back Up and Restore NetQ/" text="back up your NetQ data">}} and perform a {{<link title="Install NetQ" text="new installation of NetQ 4.8.0">}}
+- 4.4.1, 4.4.0, or 4.3.0: back up your data by {{<link title="Back Up and Restore NetQ" text="following the steps for earlier NetQ versions">}}, then perform a {{<link title="Install the NetQ System" text="new installation of NetQ 4.9.0">}}
 - 4.2.0 or earlier: upgrade incrementally {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System/" text="to version 4.3.0">}}.
-Then {{<link title="Back Up and Restore NetQ/#back-up-netq-4.4.1-or-earlier" text="back up your NetQ data">}} and perform a {{<link title="Install NetQ" text="new installation of NetQ 4.8.0">}}.
+Then {{<link title="Back Up and Restore NetQ/#back-up-netq-4.4.1-or-earlier" text="back up your NetQ data">}} and perform a {{<link title="Install the NetQ System" text="new installation of NetQ 4.9.0">}}

-## Upgrading from NetQ 4.7, 4.6, or 4.5
+## Upgrading from NetQ 4.8, 4.7, 4.6, or 4.5

-You can upgrade directly to NetQ 4.8.0 if your deployment is currently running version 4.5.0, 4.6.0 or 4.7.0.
+You can upgrade directly to NetQ 4.9.0 if your deployment is currently running version 4.8.0, 4.7.0, 4.6.0, or 4.5.0.
 ### Back up your NetQ Data

 Before you upgrade, you can {{<link title="Back Up and Restore NetQ" text="back up your NetQ data">}}.
 This is an optional step for on-premises deployments.
 NVIDIA automatically creates backups for NetQ cloud deployments.

 ### Update NetQ Debian Packages

-1. Update `/etc/apt/sources.list.d/cumulus-netq.list` to netq-4.8:
+1. Update `/etc/apt/sources.list.d/cumulus-netq.list` to netq-4.9:

     ```
     cat /etc/apt/sources.list.d/cumulus-netq.list
-    deb [arch=amd64] https://apps3.cumulusnetworks.com/repos/deb focal netq-4.8
+    deb [arch=amd64] https://apps3.cumulusnetworks.com/repos/deb focal netq-4.9
     ```

 2. Update the NetQ `debian` packages.
 In cluster deployments, update the packages on the master and all worker nodes.